makersacademy/CV/README.md

 - 10 GCSEs all awarded A* to B
 -	FSMQ- Additional Maths, awarded A
 - Was elected as Managing Director in the Lower Sixth Young Enterprise 	Program
-- Mentoring younger children at school in a variety of academic subjects.
+- Mentoring younger children at school in a variety of academic subjects
 - UKMT maths challenge gold (2010-2015)